Essential items for your car emergency kit to keep you safe

 man's hand holding torch to see into car bonnet

-A handheld torch will save your phone battery for important calls.
+Keeping a handheld torch in the car will mean you can save your phone for important calls and not drain the battery.
 Image: Getty

 Torch with spare batteries

-Using the ‘torch’ mode on your smartphone can drain vital battery life that you may need to call for roadside assistance.
+Using the ‘torch’ mode on your smartphone can drain vital battery life.
+It's better to have a separate torch and use your phone to call for roadside assistance.
 If you need to investigate under the bonnet, or if you break down in a dark area, you’ll be glad to have a decent handheld torch on hand.
 In a worst-case scenario, a torch is also useful for signalling for help.
 Remember to pack some spare batteries for your torch too, just in case.

 Car owner’s manual

 You should have received your car owner's manual when you purchased your vehicle, used or new.
-Typically kept in the glovebox, a car owner's manual provides important information about your car, including what each symbol on your dash means.
-If any warning lights appear on your dash, you should call roadside assistance to get the issue fixed before continuing driving.
+Typically kept in the glovebox, a car owner's manual provides important information about your car, including what each symbol on your dashboard means.
+If any warning lights appear on your dashboard, you should call roadside assistance to get the issue fixed before continuing to drive.
 Otherwise, you can refer to your car owner's manual for instructions on how to maintain proper tyre pressure, change lightbulbs, top up fluids, and more.

 mobile phone being charged with a power bank